 - Make sure your ID card is accurate

 Your ID will list important info about your specific health plan.
 That includes your network, identification number, and pharmacy co-pays.
-If you don't have your ID card or need a replacement, you can request a new one.

 - Review your medical history